 From theory to practice

 Researchers found that the efficiency of the scaffolding method is based on a few factors.
 First, the right selection of the learning task: the task should be based around the skills that need to be developed, but more importantly, it should be geared towards the recipient.
 Naturally, different tasks will prove useful among kindergartners and professional adults with highly developed cognitive skills.
 The tasks should be appealing, interesting, and adjusted to the level of the learner.
 Second, the teacher must anticipate the errors made by the students and prepare ways to correct them.
-Thirdly, the application of the learning tasks must be thought through.
+Thirdly, the application of the problem based learning tasks must be thought through.
 Even the right type of task might prove unfruitful when learners won’t understand what is expected of them, or how certain methods work.
-Lastly, even the best facilitator sometimes cannot take the edge of the learning process – it’s hard!
-The teacher must take the affective aspect of learning into consideration and prepare ways of handling the emotional response of the students (irritation, discouragement, anger).
+Lastly, even the best facilitator sometimes cannot take the edge of the learning process and learning materials – it’s hard!
+The teacher must take the affective aspect of theory and practice learning into consideration and prepare ways of handling the emotional response of the students (irritation, discouragement, anger).

 Instructional scaffolding in corporate learning